Rutgers-CSL/RUCS-Discord-Bot/README.md

     - [Stretch] Do some shortest path algorithm (e.g. Dijkstra's, but tricky to implement) between stops to determine shortest time from stop A to stop B.

   Courses:

-    - Will tell you which sections of courses are open/closed

-    - Will tell you what courses and sections a professor teaches
+    - Given a course code (e.g. 198, 640, 750) will list all the courses and their class codes

-    - Will give you a general overview of what the course will cover
+    - Given a course code (e.g. 198:111)

-    - Will give the pre-reqs needed for the course
+      - will list the prerequisites for that course
+      - will list course synopsis
+      - will list sections, times and professors
+      - will list what sections are open and closed

   Dining Hall:

-    - Will give you a list of menus for each dining hall

-    - Will give you suggestions based on your dietary restrictions
+    - Given a campus and allergy will list the food items on menu for that day that align with dietary restrictions (assuming there is only one dining hall per campus)

   Events:

-    - Will inform you if their are any big events, like football games, are happening this week

-    - Tell you how to register/buy tickets?
+    - Given day of the week and campus, will list events for the day with their times and locations
+    - [Stretch] Given NetID and password will buy football ticket
+    - [Stretch] Given specific event (idk how we do this) will ping user a reminder day of the event

 ### Technical Implementation:

-  - Use of Python and JS
+  - Use of Python and JS (adam suggested python)

 ### Difficulties: